“Don’t judge each day by the harvest you reap, but by the seeds that you plant.” – Robert Louis Stevenson

 Coaching sessions usually take 45 minutes.
 I will work with you to identify how action items identified during coaching sessions can be adopted into your routine.
 You have the final say on how this is to be done.
-Prior to each meeting you will complete a session preparation form.
-This acts as a mini coaching session allowing us to consider progress made and next steps to be taken.
+Prior to each meeting, you will complete a session preparation form.
+This acts as a mini-coaching session allowing us to consider the progress made and the next steps to be taken.

 How can I do Life Coaching on a budget?

 Payment and coaching package options are discussed during your free life design discovery session.
 A format to proceed can always be arranged.

 How much does Coaching cost?